Best Buy Labor Day Deals to Shop Now: TVs, Appliances, and Headphones

-The Best Labor Day Deals at Best Buy to Shop Now: TVs, Appliances, Headphones and More
+The Best Deals to Shop from Best Buy's Labor Day Sale: Last Chance to Save on TVs, Appliances and More

-Best Buy launched its Appliances Labor Day Sale, but is also giving shoppers the chance to save on all their gadgets this week.
+Best Buy's huge Labor Day Sale ends today, but shoppers still have the chance to save on quality tech across every category.
 Discounts are being rolled out on big-ticket tech products from Apple, Samsung, Dyson and many more top brands.
-Whether you're back-to-school shopping or thinking about upgrading your TV and home appliances, the Best Buy Labor Day sale has everything from laptops and TVs to soundbars and headphones marked down now.
+Whether you're back-to-school shopping or thinking about upgrading your TV and home appliances, the Best Buy Labor Day sale has everything from laptops and TVs to cell phones and headphones marked down now.

 We are seeing some of the biggest discounts to date on Amazon Fire TVs, Apple MacBooks, and Beats headphones.
 If you're looking for a 4K UHD TV, there are options from LG, Insignia, TCL and Samsung.
-To help you find the best deals, we've gone through Best Buy's Labor Day Sale and gathered the biggest bargains below.
+To help you find the best deals, we've gone through Best Buy's Labor Day Sale and gathered the biggest bargains to shop before the sale ends at midnight today, September 5.

 Labor Day TV Deals at Best Buy